trendscenter/green-brain/UserGuide.md

   - Export the model without binary encoding.
 ```

-# From here, the subcortical regions are created.
+# From here, areas of interest of the subcortical regions are extracted.
 ```
-It should be noted that the subcortical model from Freesurver does not provide as much detail compared to the coritcal one.
+It should be noted that the subcortical regions from Freesurver does not provide as much detail compared to the coritcal one.
 Thankfully, the model is created using Freesurfer's aseg.mgz segmentation file.
 ```
 # Begin with converting the segmentation file into NIfTI format